aghapy-mikhail/Squid-Proxy-Server/Linux Tutorial/README.md

 ![image](https://user-images.githubusercontent.com/46167070/115954416-3cdb2300-a4f1-11eb-88d3-6f0e180822f8.png)

-Then press :wq to save your Configrations
+Then press ESC then :wq to save your Configrations.

 ### For Blocking Websites